 Russian-led forces violate ceasefire in Donbas four times

-On November 29, the Russian occupation forces violated the ceasefire in the areas of responsibility of Ukrainian units in Donbas four times.
+On November 30, the armed formations of the Russian Federation and Russia’s mercenaries violated the ceasefire in the Joint Forces Operation (JFO) area in Donbas four times.

 Censor.NET reports referring to the JFO press centre Facebook page.